 The net asset value ("NAV") in respect of a Fund means the total assets of the Fund including, but not limited to, all cash and cash equivalents or other debt securities less total liabilities of the Fund, consistently applied under the accrual method of accounting.
 In particular, the NAV includes any unrealized profit or loss on open futures contracts (and Financial Instruments, if any), and any other credit or debit accruing to the Fund but unpaid or not received by the Fund.
 The NAV per Share of a Fund is computed by dividing the value of the net assets of the Fund (i.e., the value of its total assets less total liabilities) by its total number of Shares outstanding.
 Expenses and fees are accrued daily and taken into account for purposes of determining the NAV.
 Each Fund's NAV is calculated on each day other than a day when the Exchange is closed for regular trading.
-Each Fund computes its NAV once each Business Day as of 4:00 p.m.
+Each Fund computes its NAV only once each Business Day as of 4:00 p.m.
 (Eastern Time) (the "NAV Calculation Time"), or an earlier time as set forth on www.volatilityshares.com.

-For example, a Fund may calculate its NAV as of an earlier time if the Exchange or other exchange material to the valuation or operation of the Fund closes early.
-The Funds' website at www.volatilityshares.com will display the end of day closing Index level, and NAV per Share for the Fund.
-The Fund will provide daily website disclosure, prior to market opening, of the Funds' portfolio holdings.
-This website disclosure of the portfolio composition of the Fund will occur at the same time as the disclosure by the Fund of the portfolio composition to Authorized Participants so that all market participants are provided portfolio composition information at the same time.
+For example, a Fund may calculate its NAV as of an earlier time if the Exchange or other exchange material to the valuation or operation of the Fund will provide daily website disclosure, prior to market opening, of the Funds' portfolio holdings.
+This website disclosure of the Fund.
+The Fund will occur at the same time as the disclosure by the Fund of the portfolio composition to Authorized Participants so that all market participants are provided portfolio composition information at the same time.